MaximilianLoessl/data_analysis/readme.md

 2. A special analysis for the BIDS format

-3. The plotting of the comparisons is still only set for the Desikan-Killiany Atlas.
-Should be adapted to automatically chose the atlas based on the input atlas
+3. The plotting of the comparisons is only set for the Desikan-Killiany and Aseg Atlas.
+Would need adaption with ggsegExtra

 4. The grouping variable should be implemented better.
 Mainly in the names of the output plots.
 And does it even work??